2017-2018 Internship Award

 During her VRAF internship, Maria will assess the holdings and create a plan to provide much-needed access.
 She will identify and digitize materials using archival standards, and catalog the files for internal storage using Adobe Bridge.
 She will then create an interactive, virtual exhibition to showcase collection highlights using Omeka and Flipbook with WordPress.
 Finally, she will prepare significant areas of the collection for transfer from the Scarab Club to an appropriate archive to ensure the continued preservation and accessibility of this cultural heritage material.
 Upon completion, researchers will be able to explore the material both in person and online.

 Maria states in her application, “This internship will provide me with many skills I am seeking towards my professional development.
 I will become proficient in Adobe Bridge, gain large-scale project management experience, and fine-tune my technology abilities while creating an online exhibition.
 VRAF funding will allow me to develop these skills, ultimately ensuring I am able to contribute to the usable preservation of culture in the digital age as I begin my professional career”.

-The Visual Resources Association Foundation (VRAF) Internship Award provides financial support for graduate students preparing for a career in visual resources and image management.
-The award grants $4,000 to support a period of internship in archives, libraries, museums, visual resources collections in academic institutions, or other appropriate contexts.
-The recipient will receive a stipend of $3,000 for 200 hours completed at the host site.
+The VRAF Internship is generously funded by the Kress Foundation, and provides financial support for graduate students preparing for a career in visual resources and image management.
+The award grants $4,000 to support an internship in archives, libraries, museums, visual resources collections in academic institutions, or other appropriate contexts.
+The recipient receives a stipend of $3,000 for 200 hours completed at the host site.
 A professional development component of $1,000 supports conference attendance or attendance at the Summer Educational Institute for Visual Resources and Image Management.
-The recipient will receive a one-year complimentary student membership in the Visual Resources Association.
+The recipient receives a one-year complimentary student membership in the Visual Resources Association.